Info-lite/infolite/contents/basics/02/index_en.md

 <br />
 Of course, a 64-bit CPU has a faster processing speed; however, without an OS that processes at that speed, performance cannot be achieved.
 For example, if a 64-bit CPU is used with a 32-bit OS, the computer will function properly.
 However, the full performance of the 64-bit CPU cannot be demonstrated.
 However, if a 32-bit CPU and 64-bit OS are used in combination, the computer will not operate in the first place.

-{%screenshot os_cpu.jpg "Combination between OS and CPU for their performance "%}
+{% screenshot os_cpu.jpg "Combination between OS and CPU for their performance " %}

 The processing speed (bit number) of the OS must be less than the processing speed (bit number) of the CPU; however, to get the most efficient performance out of the CPU, an OS optimized for that CPU’s processing speed (bit number) must be used.
 A 32-bit OS must be used on a 32-bit CPU, while 64-bit CPUs must be used with a 64-bit OS.
 <br />